“inclusive, invitational, inspiring”

-As a Church School, we hold a daily act of Collective Worship for our pupils.
-They are Christian in nature and have regard for the family background and the ages and aptitudes of our pupils.
+As a Church School, we hold a daily act of Collective Worship for our pupils where we gather, engage, respond and send.
+Worship is Christian in nature and has regard for the family background and the ages and aptitudes of our pupils.

 Through Collective Worship at Freeman’s, we aim to strengthen a sense of belonging and a sharing of values, including Christian, School and British Values.
 In addition, we aim to stimulate the spiritual, moral, social and cultural development of our pupils.
 Through Worship, individuals will develop an understanding of God as revealed in Jesus Christ, hear and respond to the teachings of the Bible, experience prayer and prepare for their daily experiences and responsibilities with the belief that God is involved in every area of life.

 Our Acts of Worship contain elements of the following:

 - Consideration of, and response to, the life and teaching of Jesus Christ.

 - Exploration of the symbolism within the Christian faith and the Anglican tradition.